-Gary Saul Morson Frances Hooper Professor of the Arts and Humanities
+Gary Saul Morson Lawrence B. Dumas Professor of the Arts and Humanities

 Prof. Morson's work ranges over a variety of areas: literary theory (especially narrative); the history of ideas, both Russian and European; a variety of literary genres (especially satire, utopia, and the novel); and his favorite writers -- Chekhov, Gogol, and, above all, Dostoevsky and Tolstoy.
 He is especially interested in the relation of literature to philosophy.

 Work currently in progress:

 Professor Morson typically works on a number of projects at once.
 He is working on a study of the Brothers Karamazov.

 - Prosaics and other provocations; Empathy, open time, and the novel